Shonkware/DroidModLoader/README.md

 The project also aims to reduce confusion around Bethesda plugin handling by providing:

 - better visibility into plugin activation and ordering
-- support for plugin-related output where appropriate
+- support for plugin related output where appropriate
 - guidance around files such as `plugins.txt` and `loadorder.txt`
 - future tooling to simplify setup inside Windows container environments